svetob/blog/content/blog/experiments-over-discussions.md

 Wouldn't it be amazing to have a better way to resolve arguments?

 I recall a particularly exhausting discussion that went on for over a month.
-A few years ago, our team was working on a large scale storage backend.
-At some point we found a potential issue that could lead to lost updates.
+Long ago I worked on large scale distributed system.
+At some point we found a potential issue that could lead to lost updates in our data sets.

 We had two solution ideas.
 One simple bare-minimum fix, the other a major coordination overhaul.
 In many ways they were direct opposites.